petrgazarov/git-repo-name/README.md

 It works bi-directionally and supports these two main use cases:

-- When you rename a repo on GitHub, run `git repo-name pull` to update the local git directory name.
+- When you rename a repo on GitHub, run `git-repo-name pull` to update the local git directory name.
-- When you rename a local git directory, run `git repo-name push` to rename the repo on GitHub.
+- When you rename a local git directory, run `git-repo-name push` to rename the repo on GitHub.

 In both cases, it makes an API call to GitHub, compares the repo name to the local directory name, and automatically renames the appropriate side.